fedbiomed/fedbiomed/docs/developer/ci.md

 ### CI slaves

 CI slaves are located on `ci.inria.fr`.
-To be able to add extra configuration and installation you will have to connect with your account on `ci.inria.fr`.
+To be able to add extra configuration and installation you have to connect with your account on `ci.inria.fr`.
 You need to be approved by one member of the Fed-BioMed CI project or to be a member of Inria to be able get an account on `ci.inria.fr`.
 You can request the Fed-BioMed team to become a member of the Fed-BioMed CI project.

 ## Testing